rollvolet/document-generation-service/README.md

 ### POST /documents/visit-report
 Generates a visit report (PDF file) for a given customer request.
 The request body must contain a customer request, including the related customer, contact, building, way-of-entry, language and visit.

+### POST /documents/visit-summary
+Generates a visit report (PDF file) for a selection of requests.
+The request body must contain the requests, including the related customer, contact, building, way-of-entry, language and visit.

 ### POST /documents/intervention-report
 Generates an intervention report (PDF file) for a given intervention.
 The request body must contain an intervention, including the related customer, contact, building, way-of-entry, language and planning venet.